forest-d/blog/content/04-stock-market-orb.md

 ![Perfboard Setup](images/stock-market-orb/perfboard_with_hot_glue.JPEG "This goes into the orb housing")

-Total component cost under $10.
-The ESP32-S3 blew me away with its capabilities - a full microcontroller with WiFi and Bluetooth for roughly $5 CAD.
+The [ESP32-S3](https://www.espressif.com/en/products/socs/esp32-s3) blew me away with its capabilities and miniscule form factor for such an inexpensive part.
+It's a dual-core microcontroller with WiFi and Bluetooth for $6 CAD.
 Amazing!

 A single 220Ω resistor protects the LED data line, and the entire circuit runs off USB power through the dev board's built-in voltage regulation.